 That is, until now.
 Today I’ll be bringing you a step-by-step guide / checklist to quickly get done with your backroom staff and indeed, get on to the fun stuff.

 And once you’ve done this it basically takes care of yourself and you never have to touch it again!

-So, if you want to get it over with and get the best coaches in FM and get 5 star coaches like below, less and shorter injuries and find all the best youth players you should keep on reading.
+So, if you want to get it over with and get the best coaches in FM and get 5 star coaches for training like below, less and shorter injuries and find all the best youth players you should keep on reading.